 QuickBooks and Fixed Asset manager (FAM) have different data files.
 It is best to set up your QuickBooks Desktop Company File properly to make sure that QB FAM calculates and function correctly.

-If you are just starting to create your QuickBooks Desktop company file, you can set up your Income Tax Form by following this steps:
+If you are just starting to create your QuickBooks Desktop company file, you can set up your Income Tax Form by following these steps:

 Or if you already have an existing QuickBooks Desktop data file, you can edit this information by following the steps bellow:

-Depends on your or your accountant’s preference, you can either do a minimalist’s approach in tracking your assets by using limited number of accounts but it is strongly recommended by QuickBooks Desktop to follow the ideal set up.
+Depending on your or your accountant’s preference, you can either do a minimalist’s approach in tracking your assets by using limited number of accounts but it is strongly recommended by QuickBooks to follow the ideal set up.

 Minimal Account in the Chart of Accounts (CoA) Prior to using QB FAM